Finnish Language Schools & Courses

 - Finnish Language Course Search www.finnishcourses.fi

-Search for Finnish or Swedish language courses in Helsinki, Espoo, Vantaa, Kauniainen or Tampere, according to your starting level and other criteria.
-This service from Infopankki is expanding to include more cities, so check to see whether more cities are included than those listed here!
+Search for Finnish or Swedish language courses in Helsinki, Espoo, Vantaa, Kauniainen, Tampere or Turku, according to your starting level and other criteria.
+This service from Infopankki is expanding to include additional cities, so check to see whether more locations are included than those listed here!

 - Onnenkieli Suggestopedic Language Courses www.onnenkieli.fi

 Onnenkieli Oy, located in Tampere, uses the suggestopedic system to quickly teach people to speak Finnish.
 The unemployment office will pay for the course if a person is about to set up a company or get a good job as soon as he/she learns Finnish.
 Check site for details of courses and programmes: current courses include Finnish for Immigrant Workers and Finnish for Job Seekers